simoncblyth/opticks/notes/issues/packaging-opticks-and-externals-for-use-on-gpu-cluster.rst

   * lib64/cmake has tree of .cmake with the exported targets
   * examples/Geant4/CerenkovMinimal builds from simon

-* release-test from other users account on GPU cluster

-  * looking for permissions problems

-* single top level setup script
+* NEXT : single top level setup bash function

-  * avoid users duplicating three source lines
+  * avoid cluster users duplicating the setup function, three source lines plus
+  * easier management when need to change it for new release etc..
+  * intended to be cluster local script
-  * need a better path to put it in : /hpcfs/opticks/ ?
+  * once debugged, need a better path to put it in : /hpcfs/opticks/ ?

+* opticks-release-test from other users account on GPU cluster

+  * checking the single top level setup,
+  * permissions problems, output to appropriate places

-* example sources in the binary install ?
+* example: sources,scripts etc.. in the install ?

-  * feels wrong
-  * hmm : i favor a separate separate repo ?
+  * THIS can be deferred, until CerenkovMinimal more operational
+  * for now can just keep them in source tree and instruct users how to clone it if needed